big spender

 where:

-<PROD | CAT | PRICE | MINPRICE | MANUF> <product or category identifier or price> <quantity>
+<PROD | CAT | PRICE | MINPRICE | MANUF> <product, category or manufacturer identifier or price> <quantity>

 Parameters - set_choice_constraint